 Operating System GlobalFlag has been set

-The Microsoft® Exchange Server Analyzer Tool reads the following registry entry to determine the value for the GlobalFlag entry:
+The Office 365 Best Practices Analyzer tool for Lync Server reads the following registry entry to determine the value for the GlobalFlag entry:

-If the Exchange Server Analyzer finds the value for GlobalFlag to be present and configured with any value other than 0 or null, a warning is displayed.
+If the analyzer finds the value for the GlobalFlag to be present and configured with any value other than 0 or null, a warning is displayed.

 The GlobalFlag registry value is set to 0 by default.
-If this value has been altered from the default value of 0, you can use the Gflags tool included with the Microsoft Windows Server™ 2003 support tools, which can be found on the Windows Server 2003 CD-ROM in the \Support folder.
+If this value has been altered from the default value of 0, you can use the Gflags tool to set the value.
 Alternatively, you can manually set the value to 0 by using a registry editor.
-Both procedures are described below.
+Both procedures are described in this topic.

 This article contains information about editing the registry.
 Before you edit the registry, make sure you understand how to restore the registry if a problem occurs.
 For information about how to restore the registry, view the "Restore the Registry" Help topic in Regedit.exe or Regedt32.exe.

-Click Start, click Run, and in the Open field type GFlags.
-The Global Flags user interface will appear.
+Select Start, select Run, and in the Open field type GFlags.
+The Global Flags user interface opens.

 Clear all of the check boxes and click Apply.

-Click OK to exit the GFlags tool and restart the computer for the change to take effect.
+Click OK to exit the GFlags tool, and then restart the computer for the change to take effect.